17：英検対策1級（Eiken Grade 1）

 to disappear or be destroyed

-to perish is to suffer death, ruin or destruction.
+is to suffer death, ruin or destruction.

 ■Example: The beggar will definitely perish due to hunger and the extremely cold temperatures.